 West Lake & Tran Quoc Pagoda

-A taxi ride to the north of the city is Hanoi’s West Lake this is where United States Senator John McCain was shot down and nearly drowned.
+A short taxi ride to the north of the city is Hanoi’s West Lake this is where United States Senator John McCain was shot down and nearly drowned.
 Opposite is Hanoi’s oldest Buddhist temple, Tran Quoc which dates back to the 6th century.
 Outside hawkers sell small fish and baby turtles for people to release into the lake for good luck and prosperity.
 Garth felt really sorry for them and wanted to buy and release them all, but apparently the vendors just scoop them up and resell them.

 The temple is in an attractive setting on a small island called the ‘Golden Fish Island’ which walk to via a small causeway.
 The pagoda is ornate and stunning close up.
 Phil loved the amazing bonsai trees at its base next to the monks tombs.